Olympic Steel Inc

 Looking at its own history, ZEUS is currently trading more expensive than 100% of the last 5Y on P/E. This places it in the 100th percentile of its historical range, a zone where forward returns have typically been muted.

-Our discounted cash flow model estimates ZEUS's intrinsic value at $103.51 per share, against the current market price of $47.86.
-This implies a margin of safety of +50.88%.
-A meaningful cushion exists against model error, making this a reasonable risk-adjusted entry.
+Our discounted cash flow model estimates ZEUS's intrinsic value at $38.32 per share, against the current market price of $47.86.
+This implies a premium to fair value of -32.67%.
+The current price sits well above what projected cash flows justify, implying investors are paying for growth that has not yet materialized.

 Bottom line: ZEUS trades at a fair valuation on our framework, with a Smart Value Score of 52/100.
 The valuation is defensible but offers no obvious bargain.
 Patience or a better entry price may reward disciplined buyers.